-The Town Council has been very proactive in trying to address concerns by local residents regarding flood risk and is responsible for engaging the Environment Agency, North Yorkshire County Council (Lead Local flood Authority), Ryedale District Council, Yorkshire Water and local land owners with the potential to participate in an NFM scheme to address the issue of flooding in Keldholme, Kirby Mills and the wider catchment.
+The Town Council has been proactive in trying to address concerns by local residents regarding flood risk and is responsible for engaging the Environment Agency, North Yorkshire Council (Lead Local Flood Authority), Ryedale District Council (prior to devolution in 2023), Yorkshire Water and local land owners with the potential to participate in an Natural Flood Management scheme to address the issue of flooding in Keldholme, Kirby Mills and the wider catchment.

 In 2020 the Town Council commissioned JBA Consulting Ltd to undertake a Natural Flood Management report for the entire Kirkbymoorside catchment.